MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2controller.md

 ---
-description: This interface is the owner of the CoreWebView2 object, and provides support for resizing, showing and hiding, focusing, and other functionality related to windowing and composition.
+description: The owner of the `CoreWebView2` object that provides support for resizing, showing and hiding, focusing, and other functionality related to windowing and composition.
 title: WebView2 Win32 C++ ICoreWebView2Controller
 author: MSEdgeTeam
 ms.author: msedgedevrel
-ms.date: 10/19/2020
+ms.date: 11/17/2020
 ms.topic: reference
 ms.prod: microsoft-edge
 ms.technology: webview